Frequently Asked Questions

 What if I need additional testing time?

 Only students with a documented disability requiring additional testing time can request this accommodation.
-Because the Developmental Reading Challenge Test (Nelson Denny Reading Test) is the only timed test, you will only need to contact the Office of Disability Services prior to testing if you choose to
+Because the Townsend Press Reading Challenge Test is the only timed test, you will only need to contact the Shippensburg University Testing Center prior to testing if you choose to

 take this test.
-If you are taking either the English (writing) or Math placement tests, you do not need to contact the Office of Disability Services because both tests are untimed.
+If you are taking either the English (Writing) or Math placement tests, you do not need to contact the Shippensburg University Testing Center since both tests are untimed.
 If you feel that you may need more than three hours, we encourage you to register for the 10:00am placement testing session.

-The placement tests for math and reading are on-line.
+The math and writing placement tests are completed online.
 Does this mean

 I can take the test from home?

-It is correct that these tests are web-based, computerized on-line assessments.
-However, because they are placement tests, they must be completed in a proctored environment.
-Subsequently, you must test at Shippensburg University or one of the alternate test sites.
+Although these tests are online assessments, they must be completed in a proctored environment.
+Therefore, you must complete your testing at the Shippensburg University Testing Center or one of the alternate testing sites.

 I passed all parts of the PSSA tests.
 Do I still need to complete

 Congratulations on passing all parts of the PSSA (Pennsylvania System of School Assessment).
 We do not use PSSA scores to determine placement testing requirements.
-We only use nationally normed tests such as the SAT or ACT.
+We only use the SAT or ACT.
 If testing is required based on your SAT scores, you are still required to

 complete your placement testing.

-I am not required to take the placement tests.
+I am not required to take the Math Placement Test.
+Would it be worthwhile for me to take it anyway?
 Should I take the

 optional math test?